-- The type and nature of WIC services available. - The importance of WIC in maintaining maternal and child health. - Eligibility requirements for obtaining WIC services. - The referral process and tracking system. - WIC providers are located at the local WIC community office.
-The local WIC office provides multiple services at one convenient located in the member's neighborhood. - WIC providers are geographically more accessible to members. - Information is given to members about the WIC program. - Members are made aware of the WIC program and the service it provides through the: - o Member Orientation - Member Handbook
+$\Box$ The type and nature of WIC services available.

+- The importance of WIC in maintaining maternal and child health. - Eligibility requirements for obtaining WIC services. - The referral process and tracking system. - WIC providers are located at the local WIC community office.
+The local WIC office provides multiple services at one convenient located in the member's neighborhood. - WIC providers are geographically more accessible to members. - Information is given to members about the WIC program. - Members are made aware of the WIC program and the service it provides through the: - Member Handbook - RightCare Website